tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ![Order Webhook Congfig](../.gitbook/assets/webhook-order-config.png)

+Finally, configure the webhook method, URL and credentials
 * Select **GET** or **POST** as HTTP method.
 * Enter your webhook **URL**
   * Must start with **https://**